ucsb-cs24/w23/_lab/lab02.md

 # Collaboration policy
 * This lab must be completed individually

+# Please read this before you start the lab
+This lab is designed to run in csil.
+If you run it on your laptop, it may generate errors due to different version of python.
+Please make sure you have access to csil.
+Please contact a TA IMMEDIATELY if you don't have access to your csil machine.

 # Academic Honesty
 * All work submitted for this lab should be your own.
 Do not use code posted on the internet.
 If you are using any hints from a previous offering of this course that was posted publicly by a CS24 instructor, you must cite your source.